NeoAren/typescript-basics/README.md

-# typescript-basics
+# TypeScript Course
-📘 Basic TypeScript concepts and exercises
+📘 TypeScript's basic and advanced features and usage with Express and React